389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

 changelog database files.
 This has an overhead in many respects, but it also prevents the move to a replacable backend database library, eg LMDB does not allow the use of dedicated database files.

-Therfore, as a first step, the changlog database files should be fulkly integrated to the backend database.
+Therfore, as a first step, the changlog database files should be fully integrated to the backend database.

 High level summary
 ==================